yandex-cloud/yc-github-loadtesting-ci/README.md

 ## Summary

 List of available actions:
+* **test-suite** - execute multiple load tests sequentially
-* _agents-create_ - create and start load testing agents using Yandex Cloud Compute VMs for hosting (Compute is billed separately)
+* **agents-create** - create and start load testing agents using Yandex Cloud Compute VMs for hosting (Compute is billed separately)
-* _agents-delete_ - delete load testing agents
+* **agents-delete** - delete load testing agents
-* _test-suite_ - execute multiple load tests sequentially
-* _test-single-run_ - execute a single load test
+* **test-single-run** - execute a single load test
-* _test-single-check_ - check results of a single load test
+* **test-single-check** - check results of a single load test

-## test-sute
+## test-suite

+Execute and assess a bunch of tests in a single action step.

+Each test is specified by a separate directory containing:
+- `test-config.yaml` test configuration file
+- (optional) `meta.json` json file specifying test properties
+- (optional) additional test data files which will be transferred to the agent via `data-bucket`

+A list of directories containing `test-config.yaml` test configuration files should be provided via `test-directories` input parameter.

+**NOTE**: Why `data-bucket` is needed?
+Test data files often contain sensitive information such as access tokens and customer data.
+Using `data-bucket` as a proxy storage guarantees that this sensitive information never gets stored elsewhere.

 <!--doc-begin-test-suite-->
 ### Inputs